Karumi/ExpandableSelector/README.md

-HeaderRecyclerView
+ExpandableSelector
 ==================

-ExpandableSelector is an Android library created to be able to show a list of Button/ImageButton widgets inside a animated container which can be collapsed expanded.
+ExpandableSelector is an Android library created to show a list of Button/ImageButton widgets inside a animated container which can be collapsed or expanded.

 Screenshots
 -----------